300 Spartans with King Leonidas.

 It is agreed that they lived during the times of the war between Troy and Thebes, Hercules’ Twelve Labors and the voyage of Odysseus.

 Ancient Greek myths, the stories about gods and heroes, are set sometime “long, long ago”.
 The ancient poet Hesiod, in his Works and Days, came up with a system of alternating generations of mortals – in English, it is customary to refer to “Ages” instead.
 The sequence starts with the Golden Age, followed by the Silver Age, the Bronze Age, the Age of Heroes, and finally the Iron Age.
 The Iron Age was the time when Hesiod himself lived, so contemporary ancient Greece (in his case, around 700 BC).-An Age Of Heroes?, Ancient World Magazine

 In ‘300’ (1998) #1, King Leonidas gathers 300 Spartans in order to fight the Persian invasion.
 Because of the Persian numerical advantage, Leonidas uses a military strategy called “defeat in detail.”

 Courageously, Leonidas marches the Spartan army to the narrow cliffs of of Thermopylae (“The Hot Gates”).
 There, the terrain will allow them to make a stand against the Persian army.

 CHECK OUT THE STORY: It’s Official!
 In His Thirst For Vengeance Against The Third Horseman, Black Adam Became A Genocidal Maniac By Killing Every Man, Woman And Child In Bialya.

-INTERESTED IN THE REST OF THIS STORY?
+A FAN OF THE REST OF THIS STORY?
 CLICK ON “300” BELOW TO PURCHASE THE HD ON AMAZON.

 2. 300 SPARTANS VS THOUSAND PERSIANS